Carbon monoxide is dangerous stuff. Carbon monoxide poisoning can lead to severe tissue damage and quickly become fatal.

 When it comes to the heating systems and other coal-burning appliances, have a professional technician service it at least every year.
 Keep the vents and flues free of debris that blocks the ventilation lines.

 Carbon monoxide poisoning is entirely preventable.
-Protect oneself and others by learning the symptoms, emergency care, and prevention.
+Protect oneself and others by learning the symptoms, the fundamentals of emergency care, and strategies for prevention.

 Learn more about carbon monoxide poisoning and other emergencies in a first aid course